Ersanio/snes-assembly-book/docs/programming/subroutine.md

 ```
 LDA #$01
 STA $01
-JSR Label1	;Execute the “subroutine” located at Label1 (current bank)
+JSR Label1         ; Execute the “subroutine” located at Label1 (current bank)
-LDA #$03	;The RTS in Label1 will return to this line
+LDA #$03           ; The RTS in Label1 will return to this line
 STA $00
 RTS